 Also the popular fan idea that the family-killing firebender is actually a waterbender named A. Firebender.
 Now think about the reveals in the Book One finale.

-Another fan idea was that Bolin would become a cop.
-As of this year's comic con, Mako's a cop.
+Another fan idea was that Bolin would learn metalbending and become a cop.
+Mako is a cop in Book 2.

 A really minor one.
 In "And The Winner Is", the sponsor on the radio says that they were provided by Cabbage Corp and called them "The most trusted technological company in Republic City".
 Once the next episode rolls around on Sato's true alignment and the statement is pretty much true.